lissakawasaki/lissakawasaki/README.md

 ### Hello!
 My name is Lissa!
-#### I'm a begginer computer science student, looking foward to expand my knowledge and become a professional.
+#### I'm a begginer computer science student, looking foward to expand my knowledge and learn something new.

 - 🔭 I’m currently a student at **Unespar.**